December 12, 2019

-Members of the Center for Simulational Physics and the Department of Physics and Astronomy played major roles at the IX Brazilian Meeting on Simulational Physics
+Members of the Center for Simulational Physics played major roles in the X Brazilian Meeting on Simulational Physics in August, 2019

 Inspired by the annual international Workshop hosted by the Center for Simulational Physics (CSP), the Brazilian Meeting on Simulational Physics (BMSP) brings together researchers from throughout the world in an effort to promote simulational physics research in Brazil.